 The paratexts of the printed edition and the few transcripts from the journals before 1879 were not included in the digital version.
 They are all available in the PDFs of the publisher.

-In addition to the current representation, the data will be made available on ARCHE, the ACDH-CH's long-term archiving platform, on a daily basis in TEI format.
+In addition to the current representation, the data is available on ARCHE, the ACDH-CH's long-term archiving platform, on a daily basis in TEI format.
 The whole edition can also be obtained via Github (data, application).

 The users of the digital diary are invited to share observations, corrections and additions.